 By now you’ve probably got your air conditioner going or are thinking about turning it on right away.
 While a central air conditioner is usually a “set and forget” appliance, all air conditioners benefit from a bit of seasonal maintenance.
 In addition to helping prevent breakdowns, seasonal maintenance also increases the air conditioner’s efficiency.

 Take a bit of time to check the items below.
-If your air conditioner could use a professional’s touch, check out our air conditioner tune-ups.
+If your air conditioner could use a professional’s touch, check out our

 Air Conditioner Maintenance Items to Check Annually